-We joined the project team in the summer of 2020 as Structural Engineer of Record, and our team has been busy scheming efficient and elegant solutions for the different building components.
+We joined the project team in the summer of 2020 as Structural Engineer of Record, and our team has collaborated extensively with the architect and owner, scheming efficient and elegant solutions for the different building components.

 KF’s motif, “We’re all about the craft”, resonated immediately with our teams’ core values of innovation and craftmanship.
 This synergy between companies was seen early on, giving Barry Lapointe and the ownership team confidence to appoint us as both structural engineers and builders.

 One of the project goals is to demonstrate BC’s local design expertise and materials, and as such the entire structure will be sourced and manufactured from within BC.